Coldstream-Homestead-Montebello, Baltimore

-The Coldstream-Homestead-Montebello community, often abbreviated to C-H-M, is a neighbourhood in northeastern Baltimore, Maryland.
+The Coldstream-Homestead-Montebello community, often abbreviated to C-H-M, is a neighborhood in northeastern Baltimore, Maryland.
 A portion of the neighborhood has been listed on the National Register of Historic Places as the Coldstream Homestead Montebello Historic District, recognized for the development of a more suburban style of rowhouses.

 The neighborhood captures its name from the nineteenth century grandeur of Baltimore's elaborate summer estates and small country villages along radiating turnpikes from the center of the city to the outlying major towns.

 History

 Baltimore City College was built in the 1870s on the site of "Abbottston", a country estate of industrialist Horace Abbott.
 Horace Abbott was the famous owner of ironworks in the Canton waterfront of southeast Baltimore.
 Previously owned by Peter Cooper, these ironworks are where iron plate was rolled for the revolutionary U.S.S.
 Monitor ironclad ship in the American Civil War.
 Later the estate passed to Abbott's daughter and son-in-law, of the Gilman family, at Johns Hopkins University and was known as the Gilman-Cate estate until its razing in 1924.
 Abbottston Street and Abbottston Elementary School in the neighborhood are reminders of its memory.

+Prior to the passage of the Fair Housing Act of 1968, racially restrictive covenants were used in Baltimore to exclude African-Americans and other minority groups.
+A 1923 article in the Baltimore Sun mentions that the real estate developer Frank Novak built racially "restricted" houses in Montebello.

 In 1950, this neighborhood was rated the #1 neighborhood in the city of Baltimore.
 However, since the race riots, and the "white flight", this neighborhood has been notorious for a decline in income and an increase in crime, specifically blue collar crime.

-Transport

-The proposed Green Line subway extension would include a station here.